 Exponent serves clients in chemical, construction, consumer products, energy, food, beverage and nutrition, government, life sciences, insurance, manufacturing, technology, industrial equipment, transportation and other sectors of the economy.
 Many of our engagements are initiated directly by large corporations or by lawyers or insurance companies whose clients anticipate, or are engaged in, litigation related to their products, equipment, processes or services.
 The scope of our services in failure prevention and technology evaluation has grown as the technological complexity of products has increased over the years.
-During 2019, we provided services representing approximately 24% of revenues to clients in the consumer products industry.
-During 2019, we provided services representing approximately 17% of revenues to clients in the transportation industry.
-During 2019, we provided services representing approximately 17% of revenues to clients in the energy and utilities industries.
+During 2020, we provided services representing approximately 24%, 16%, 14% and 13% of revenues to clients in the consumer products industry, energy and utilities industries, transportation industry and chemical industry, respectively.